lightning/bolts/02-peer-protocol.md

-Otherwise, a receiving node which has an outgoing HTLC canceled by `update-fail-malformed-htlc` MUST return an error in the `update-fail-htlc` sent to the link which originally sent the HTLC using the `failure-code` given and setting the `additional` data to `sha256-of-onion`.
+Otherwise, a receiving node which has an outgoing HTLC canceled by `update-fail-malformed-htlc` MUST return an error in the `update-fail-htlc` sent to the link which originally sent the HTLC using the `failure-code` given and setting the data to `sha256-of-onion`.

 #### Rationale